BPA & phthalates (and other plasticizers) migrate, leach, and flake from plastics

 Just like plasticizers added to plastics, the additives to cement are not covalently bound to the concrete.
 Instead, those additives — whether to concrete or a plastic — are physically confined when the mixture cures, but can separate under many circumstances.

 Rebar, stones, and even sand are massive compared with the tiny sizes of the plasticizer and additive molecules that give polymer chains the desired characteristics.
 Because of this, additives can migrate among the polymer chains and — when they reach the surface of the plastic — can easily leach or simply fall out of the plastic-like pebbles from old concrete.

 Additives escape from plastic and enter the food chain or directly into people’s bodies through a combination of actions that include:

-Mechanical- Scraping, friction, bending, stretching, twisting or compressing plastic promotes microfractures that speed additive particles toward a surface.
-Friction between plastics or other components can create fine dust particles which accelerate the release of additives.
+Mechanical- Scraping, friction, bending, stretching, twisting, or compressing plastic promotes microfractures that speed additive particles toward a surface.
+Friction between plastics or other components can create fine dust particles that accelerate the release of additives.

 Mechanical stressors are particularly applicable to conveyor belts, squeezable condiment containers, plastic utensils in contact with plastic bowls or paper plates (most of which have a plastic coating), plastic gloves, and plastic beverage containers.

 Children frequently treat their plastic toys and other objects with less than tender loving care.

 Light – Degrades plastic and accelerates the release of plastic additives.

 Chemical action – Acidic foods and beverages can react with a variety of additives because those are not chemically bound (covalently) to the polymers.
 Some polymers may also be subject to reacting with acids or other food and beverage compounds.